Certified Pesticide Applicator Study Materials

 - The State of Alaska Pesticide Regulations in Title 18, Chapter 90 of the Alaska Administrative Code.

 ALL APPLICATORS, REGARDLESS OF CATEGORY, MUST BE ABLE TO PERFORM MATHEMATICAL CALCULATIONS

-Basic math and calculation skills are necessary to successfully pass certification exams.
-We HIGHLY recommend that you carefully review pages 164-165 in the Core Manual.
+Most categories require math and calculation skills to successfully pass certification exams.
+We recommend that you carefully review pages 164-165 in the Core Manual.
 Additional resources for pesticide applicator math are available from the Purdue Pesticide Program.

 Wood Preservatives - Applicators who apply wood-preservative pesticides on commercial or contract basis, to public places, on state owned land or rights-of-way, or apply restricted use wood preservative products.